 Arkane was no longer using the Source engine by the time Dishonored came out, but it often felt as if it was.
 Arkane approaches its worlds with the same visual economy that Valve does, painting in broad strokes that belie some incredibly intricate world-building.
 It was also working with ex-Valve artist Viktor Antonov, and Dunwall consequently had plenty in common with City 17 – hard lines, uncomplicated textures, a sense of one history built on top of another.

 The comparison runs deeper.
-Though it might be hard to see where Dishonored’s open-endedness matches up with the straight-line linearity of Half-Life, there’s a key point of commonality: simulation.
+Though it might be hard to see where Dishonored’s – and its spectacular sequel‘s – open-endedness matches up with the straight-line linearity of Half-Life, there’s a key point of commonality: simulation.
 Both games have a rule: everything behaves as you would expect.

 Just as you know that a barnacle tugs the player into the air towards its nasty maw, and that flammable barrels blow up shortly after being shot, you can surmise that those two rules will work together to explosive effect.
 That’s Half-Life, and Arkane could bring it back.